 - Encourage and retain climbing plants such as traveller’s joy (wild clematis), honeysuckle and bramble in hedgerows.

-- If you have a large rural garden, try to maintain any scrubby patches and encourage scrub to develop around ponds.
+- If you have a large rural garden, try to maintain any scrubby patches and encourage scrub to develop near ponds.

 Encourage seed for feed